M Social Hotel New York Downtown: 21st century

 The Millenium Hilton suffered extensive damage from the September 11 attacks.
 Amateur video recorded by a guest (Guy Rosbrook) at the 35th floor of the hotel on that day shows the proximity of the destruction, as well as initial directives from staff to shelter in place before the building was evacuated.
 The hotel was closed for over 18 months, while it was completely refurbished.
 It reopened for business on May 5, 2003.
 The U.S. flag which hung outside the hotel on 9/11 was recovered by hotel workers and is now on display in the lobby.

 The hotel was renamed the Millennium Hilton New York Downtown in 2017, using the more conventional spelling.
 It was, for many years, one of four hotels owned by CDL subsidiary Millennium & Copthorne Hotels, that were not marketed as part of their Millennium Hotels chain.
 Instead, they were managed by Hilton Hotels Corporation.
 The others were the Millennium Hilton New York One UN Plaza, Millennium Hilton Seoul and Millennium Hilton Bangkok.
 The hotel ceased to be managed by Hilton on January 18, 2022 and was renamed Millennium Downtown New York.
-In summer 2025, it is set to be renamed M Social Hotel New York Downtown.
+In October 2025, it was renamed the M Social Hotel New York Downtown, following an extensive renovation of the 569 guest rooms.